Beverly rooming house fire: Fire

 The fire broke out around 4 a.m. on July 4, 1984.
-According to a report by the National Fire Protection Association, the fire started in an alcove, moved across flammable wooden paneling above the alcove, and spread throughout the building via an unenclosed stairway.
-The fire moved so quickly that it had already reached the top floor by the time the fire alarm had sounded.
-By the time most residents were awakened, passage to the fire escape was already blocked.
+According to a report by the National Fire Protection Association, the fire started in an alcove, moved across flammable wooden paneling above it, and spread through the building via an unenclosed stairway.
+The fire moved so quickly that it reached the top floor by the time the fire alarm had sounded.
+By the time most residents were awakened, passage to the fire escape was blocked.
 The Beverly Fire Department responded within two minutes of receiving the alarm.
 The second and third floors were gutted while the first floor was relatively intact.

 At the time of the fire there were 33 residents and three guests in the building.
 Thirteen people died in the fire.
 The second floor victims burned to death while those on the third floor died from smoke inhalation.
 Five were found near a locked fire escape door and six were still in bed.
 A fourteenth victim died after jumping from a third story window.
 12 survivors were taken to area hospitals.
 One firefighter and one police officer were also hospitalized.
 Some of the bodies were so badly burned they were difficult to identify.
 The final victims were not identified until July 8 when doctors were able to identify them using dental and x-ray records.
 On August 5, the fire's fifteenth victim died at Brigham and Women's Hospital from burn injuries.

 Investigation

-On July 5, 1984, state Public Safety Secretary Charles V. Barry announced that a preliminary investigation indicated the cause of the fire to be arson.
-According to investigators, the fire was caused by gasoline-soaked newspapers that had been lit in an alcove adjacent to the front entrance to the rooming house.
+On July 5, 1984, state Public Safety Secretary Charles V. Barry announced that a preliminary investigation indicated the cause of the fire was arson.
+According to investigators, the fire was caused by gasoline-soaked newspapers being lit in an alcove adjacent to the front entrance to the rooming house.

-The prime suspect in the arson was James Carver, a 20-year-old part-time pizza cook and taxi driver whose ex-girlfriend was dating someone who was staying in the building.
+The prime suspect in the arson was James Carver, a 20-year-old part-time pizza cook and taxi driver whose ex-girlfriend was dating someone staying in the building.
 Carver was committed to a mental hospital within a week of the fire and attempted suicide shortly thereafter.
 The investigation stalled until late 1987, when the Essex County district attorney's office received information that Carver had confessed to a female friend.
 On April 21, 1988, a witness identified Carver in a police lineup as the man he saw near the Elliott Chambers shortly before the fire.

 Investigative techniques were cited as a factor in the later overturning of Carver's convictions; eyewitnesses were allegedly shown pictures of Carver multiple times before identifying him.
 Investigators also may have relied on what the fire investigation field now believes to be "myths" to support their conclusions.